 There is a couple great hikes here so make sure to do so if you have time.

 You will be amazed by all of the fruit orchards along the main road in the Fruita District.
 When the fruit is ripe, park visitors are allowed to pick fruit right off the trees in many of the orchards.
-There is apple, cherry, apricot, peach, pear, plum, grape and nectarine.
-There is also pecan, walnut, and almond trees.
+There is apple, cherry, apricot, peach, pear, plum, grape, and nectarine.
+There are also pecan, walnut, and almond trees.

 There is a fee for picking fruit if you want to leave the orchard with it.
 There is a self-pay station and price info at each of the orchards.